boxyhq/.github/profile/README.md

 ## Contact Us
 If you have any questions or just want to chat about enterprise readiness, compliance and security please reach out on [Discord](https://discord.gg/uyb7pYt4Pa), [email](mailto:hello@boxyhq.com) or [chat](https://boxyhq.com/#hs-chat-open)

+## Hacktoberfest
+Join us on [Hacktoberfest](https://github.com/boxyhq/hacktoberfest-22) and learn everything about developer security along the way.

 ## BoxyHQ Rewards (powered by Aviyel)

 Contributed to BoxyHQ?
 Here is a big thank you from our community to you.
 Claim your badge and showcase them with pride.
 Let us inspire more folks !